ELENI SKALBANIA, Founder

 The 83 room Wedgewood was an immediate success when it opened in June 1984.
 Home to visiting celebrities and dignitaries, the Wedgewood has remained among the most popular hotels in Vancouver.

 Eleni’s attention to detail and her relentless commitment to her guests were recognized nationally with the highly acclaimed Independent Hotelier of the Year Award.

 Eleni passed away on September 28th, 2013, following a long battle with Lung Cancer.
 The Wedgewood is now owned by her daughters, Marousa Dumaresq and Elpie Marinakis Jackson.
-While Marousa followed her artistic passion in architecture followed by fashion design, Elpie attended Law School and is now the Managing Director of the hotel and she possesses the same passion for hospitality and attention to detail as her mother.
+While Marousa followed her artistic passion in architecture followed by fashion design, Elpie attended Law School and is now the Managing Director of the Hotel.